-Biological/Chemical Alerts
+Biological Alerts

-MSSD has assigned a ground-level and a second-floor location to all students, teachers, and staff members in the MSSD school building.
-In the event of a biological/chemical alert, MSSD personnel will care for the students.
+MSSD has assigned a ground-level location to all students, teachers, and staff members in the MSSD school building.
+In the event of a biological alert, MSSD personnel will care for the students.
 This includes the basic provisions of care/food/water.